Desmond123-arch/printf_simple_version/README.md

 # printf_simple_version
 This is just a basic implementation of printf
-Mainly handles strings, chars,decimals and hexadecimasl
+Mainly handles strings, chars,decimals and hexadecimal